jmalovera10/bdp3-blockchain-architecture/project/README.md

 ### Installing

 > This code is written for **Solidity v0.8.0**.
 To use this code, please run `npm i -g truffle@5.4.21` to install Truffle.
 This code also uses `truffle-assertions` library to manage event listening for Solidity v0.8.0, which makes it easier to declare and manage.
+This project was also modified to use the Truffle boilerplate for webpack in order for those versions of solidity and truffle to work smoothly.

 A step by step series of examples that tell you have to get a development env running